 Teflon Coating Properties

-Teflon coatings have remarkable properties also make it ideal for a wide range of specialised industrial applications.
+Teflon coatings have remarkable properties also make them ideal for a wide range of specialised industrial applications.

 The technical side of Teflon Coating